-Theme Class number of times Description Orientation 1 A brief overview and a schedule of the course are explained and working Orientation 1 groups are organized.
+Theme Class number of times Description Orientation 1 A brief overview and a schedule of the course are explained and working 1 groups are organized.
 Lectures 2 Lectures by experts are given.
-Group works 3 Setting up challenges, extraction of problems, collecting information, and group works are done.
-Residential training 7 Through intensive group works based on discussion, a proposal for solving problems is planned, a draft report is made, and a few presentations are made.
-Preliminary review 1 A musliminamy mayiayy magating is hold and discoverious and made meeting 1 A preliminary review meeting is held and discussions are made.
+Crown works 3 Setting up challenges, extraction of problems, collecting information, and Group works 5 group works are done.
+Desidential training 7 Through intensive group works based on discussion, a proposal for solving Residential training 7 problems is planned, a draft report is made, and a few presentations are made.
+Preliminary review 1 A maliminant review mosting is hold and discussions are made meeting 1 A preliminary review meeting is held and discussions are made.
 Report meeting 1 Final presentations are made and reports are submitted.

-【Textbook】Will be indicated as necessary.
+[Textbook] Will be indicated as necessary.

-【Textbook(supplemental)】Will be indicated as necessary.
+[Textbook(supplemental)] Will be indicated as necessary.